kexar007/odin-recipes/README.md

 # odin-recipes
 This is a website made for recipes links.
-This will only use html.
+This will  use html and css.